telerik/kendo-ui-core/docs/controls/charts/overview.md

         }
     });

-### Value axis
+### Value Axis

-The Chart currently supports only Numeric value axes.

-Configuration options are accessible through the [`valueAxis` object](/api/dataviz/chart#valueaxis-object):
+The Kendo UI Chart currently supports only Numeric value axes.
+Configuration options are accessible through the [`valueAxis` object](/api/dataviz/chart#valueaxis-object).

+The example below demonstrates how to configure a Numeric axis with a minimum value of 0 and a maximum value of 100.

+###### Example

     $("#chart").kendoChart({
         series: [{